• Skip to primary navigation

 (Can’t find Soy Curls in your area?
 Make BBQ jackfruit instead!)

-Soy Curls are made with just one ingredient – non-GMO whole soybeans.
-They are texturized into shreds & dried.
+Soy Curls: Soy Curls are made with just one ingredient – non-GMO whole soybeans.

-(Once opened, remember to store them in the refrigerator or freezer, because they don’t have any preservatives in them.)
+Once opened, remember to store them in the refrigerator or freezer, because they don’t have any preservatives in them.

 To make this a gluten-free entrée, be sure to choose a gluten-free barbecue sauce.